carpentries-incubator/efficient-computing-in-julia/episodes/100-introduction-performance.md

 @code_warntype safe_inv(-2:2)
 ```

 In this case we may observe that the induced type is `Union{Nothing, T}`.
 If we run `@code_warntype` we can see the yellow highlighting of the union type.
+Having union-types can be hint that the compiler is in uncertain territory.
+However, union types are at the very core of how Julia approaches iteration and therefore for-loops, so usually this will not lead to run-time dispatches being triggered.

 The situation is much worse when mutable globals are in place.

 ```julia